 While this treatment is suitable for most skin types.
 It will best work on completely healed marks that are at least two years old and lighter than your skin tone.
 Stretch Mark Camouflage Tattoo also promotes skin healing by stimulating collagen and elastin production.

 Results will last 5 years or longer, with the right aftercare.
 The pigment does not last as long as the traditional tattoo due to the difference in concentration.
-A traditional tattoo is more pigmented, while a camouflage tattoo is more diluted to match natural skin tone.
+A traditional tattoo is more pigmented, while a camouflage tattoo is more diluted to match the natural skin tone.

 Length of Treatment